zamazan4ik/awesome-pgo/article/article.md

 One step beyond this idea and we come to an interesting topic - making a PGO profile itself reproducible, not a PGO-optimized builds.
 Here the things quickly become more complicated.
 At first, if your instrumented application has some non-deterministic logic inside (like time-based things or relies on any other external non-reproducible source like hardware RNG), different code paths may be executed -> you get different PGO profiles.
 This things usually can be fixed manually in your software somehow (e.g. mocking all sources of non-determinism or reworking the source code).
 Another thing to consider - how your compiler creates PGO profile.
 Some compiler like Clang by default uses [non-atomic counter updates](https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-update).
 So if your application is multi-threaded, with a huge chance PGO profile will differ.
 Fortunately, this behavior can be changed via `-fprofile-update` compiler switch.
 As a downside, instrumenation overhead will increase.
 The overhead shouldn't be too big in practice but anyway.
 If you use another compiler - please check the corresponding documentation.
 According to my experiments, usually Instrumentation PGO produces reproducible PGO profiles if you have determenistic logic inside your application, the same training input, etc. However, it is not always the case.
 E.g. let's check the reproducibility [issue](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=93398) for the PGO-optimized GCC build.
 According to the issue, things like Address Space Layout Randomization ([ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)) and "randomness" in places like hash-tables can introduce problems.
 Generally speaking, we need to perform more tests across different compilers (including proprietary) and software to understand better the common practical problems with PGO in reproducible build pipelines.

 All information above is written about instrumentation PGO.
 What about sampling PGO?
 Well, here the answer is simple - there is no a working way in practice to create a reproducible sampling-based PGO profile.
 Sampling PGO, by its nature, samples your application with some frequency.
 In practice it's almost impossible to sample your application **exactly** at the same execution points so the collected stacks will be just a bit but different.
 Yeah, in theory you can implement some clever post-processing equalizer tool to reduce influence of this "noise" or implement manually some determenistic sample approach.
 However, I never heard about such things.

+### How should I dump PGO profiles?

+TODO: PGO profiles are not written to a disk due to signal handlers.
+Overwrite them or customize.
+I highly recommend to tune software to write a profile to a disk with a signal (call `__llvm_dump_profile()` or [similar functions](https://github.com/llvm/llvm-project/blob/main/compiler-rt/lib/profile/InstrProfiling.h) if you use Clang)
+TODO: Write in the article about manual profile dump via the compiler runtime profile infra
+TODO: write about "save on exit" possible issues
+TODO: add YugabyteDB example here

+By default, all major compilers save instrumentation PGO profilers at exit of your program.

 ## Related projects